 BY KEVIN CONNELL

-Alabama (No. 1), Michigan (No. 3) and Texas A&M (No. 4) joined Clemson in the top four.
+Overall, Alabama, one of two remaining undefeated FBS teams along with Western Michigan, remained No. 1, with Ohio State, Michigan and Clemson rounding out the top four in that order.
 The top four teams in the final ranking on Dec.
 4 will meet in the College Football Playoff.